 The Plan provides retirement, death and disability benefits for its members.
 Benefit provisions are established and may be amended by the City.
 A member may retire with normal benefits after the earlier of age 62 with 5 years of credited service, age 55 with 25 years of credited service or 30 years of credited service regardless of age.
 Reduced early retirement benefits are available once a member reaches the earlier of age 55 and accumulates 10 years of credited service, or age 52 with 25 years of credited service.
 Normal retirement benefits are 3.0% of the member's average monthly earnings times his or her credited service years up to a maximum of 75% of average monthly earnings.
-Early retirement precedes the normal retirement date.
+Early retirement benefits are the same as normal retirement benefits, reduced by 3.0% for each year by which early retirement precedes the normal retirement date.
 Average monthly earnings for purposes of calculating benefits is the average of salary during the highest 5 years within the last 10 years of employment producing the highest average.
 Salary includes base salary, overtime, longevity pay, and may include other types of pay.
 The amount of overtime included in this definition for each year on or after June 18, 2013 shall be limited to not more than 300 hours per year.

-Any member who attains 30 years of service, age 62 with 5 years of service or age 55 with 25 years of service may elect to participate in a deferred retirement option plan ("DROP") while continuing his or her active employment as a police officer.
+Any member who attains 30 years of service, age 62 with 5 years of service or age 55 with 25 years of service may elect to participate in a deferred retirement option plan ("DROP") while continuing his or her active employment.
 Upon participation in the DROP, the member becomes a retiree for all Plan purposes so that he or she ceases to accrue any further benefits under the Plan.
 Normal retirement payments that would have been payable to the member as a result are accumulated and invested in the DROP plan to be distributed to the member upon his or her termination of employment.
 Participation in the DROP plan ceases for a member at the first to occur of: termination of employment, 35 years of credited service or 5 years of participation.